 15Hach Company.
 "Hach Method 8195-Determination of Turbidity by Nephelometry," March 2018, Revision 3.0, www.hach.com.

-- (2) Temperature and pH (hydrogen ion concentration) analytical methodology.
-The temperature and pH shall be determined in compliance with the methodology n 567-subparagraph 41.4(1) "g"(1). - (3) Heterotrophic plate count (HPC) bacteria analytical methodology.
-The HPC bacteria sampling and analysis shall be conducted in compliance with 567-subrule 41.2(3) and 43.5(2)"d."
-The time from sample collection to initiation of analysis shall not exceed eight hours, and the samples must be held below 10 degrees Celsius during transit. - (4) Residual disinfectant analytical methodology.
-The RDCs shall be determined using one of the analytical methods in the following table.
+(2) The temperature and pH (hydrogen ion concentration) shall be determined in compliance with the methodology in 567-subparagraph 41.4(1) "g"(1).

+(3) The HPC bacteria sampling and analysis shall be conducted in compliance with 567-subrule 41.2(3) and 43.5(2) "d."
+The time from sample collection to initiation of analysis shall not exceed eight hours, and the samples must be held below 10 degrees Celsius during transit.

+(4) The residual disinfectant concentrations (RDCs) shall be determined using one of the analytical methods in the following table.
 RDCs for free chlorine and total chlorine may also be measured by using DPD colorimetric test kits.
 Free and total chlorine residuals may be measured continuously by adapting a specified chlorine residual method for use with a continuous monitoring instrument provided the chemistry, accuracy, and precision remain the same.
 Instruments used for continuous monitoring must be verified with a grab sample measurement at least every seven days.
 The analyzer concentration must be within plus or minus 0.1 mg/L or plus or minus 15 percent (whichever is larger) of the grab sample measurement.
 If the verification is not within this range, immediate actions must be taken to resolve the issue and another verification must be conducted.